 Plant Maturity or Growth Rate

 How long will it take your plant to reach maturity?
 That’s important information for gardeners looking for the biggest bang for their buck or the quickest way to have a full, beautiful garden.
 It’s common on seed packets or on seedlings.
 If you’re planting a salsa garden or other crops which you need to ripen simultaneously, you should read this part.
 This allows you to plant accordingly.

 Have you ever wondered if there’s other uses for your plant besides looking pretty?

 In some cases, there are.
 Plants are often used medicinally or for cooking.
 Occasionally, they’re used for dried arrangements.
 There’s many possible uses for your plants, and plant labels will tell you all about popular ones.

-If you’re new to gardening or are just beginning to pay attention to plant labels, I hope this information has been enlightening.
-At first glance, plant labels can be a little difficult to read.
+If you’re new to gardening or are just beginning to pay attention to these garden markers, I hope this information has been enlightening.
+At first glance, they can be a little difficult to read.
 If you’re anything like me, some parts of the label seem pretty self-explanatory and other sections I glaze over because they don’t seem to make sense.

-My hope is that this breakdown of plant labels gives you new insight into the plants you purchase and that your gardens will bloom, grow and flourish as a result!
+My hope is that this breakdown of gives you new insight into the plants you purchase and that your gardens will bloom, grow and flourish as a result!